Golden age hip-hop: Public Enemy

 Public Enemy, having been reluctantly convinced to sign to a record label, released Yo!
 Bum Rush the Show on Def Jam in 1987.
-It debuted the Public Enemy logo, a circle of hatted b-boy in a sniper's cross-hairs, was replete with battle rhymes ("Miuzi Weighs a Ton", "Public Enemy #1"), social-political fare ("Rightstarter (Message to a Black Man)") and anti-crack messages ("Megablast").
-The album was a critical and commercial success, particularly in Europe, unusually so for a hip hop album at that time.
-Bum Rush the Show had been recorded on the heels of Run-DMC's Raising Hell, but was held back by Def Jam in order for them to concentrate on releasing and promoting Beastie Boys' Licensed to Ill.
+It debuted the Public Enemy logo, a hatted b-boy in a sniper's crosshairs, and was replete with battle rhymes ("Miuzi Weighs a Ton", "Public Enemy #1"), social-political fare ("Rightstarter (Message to a Black Man)") and anti-crack messages ("Megablast").
+The album was a critical and commercial success, particularly in Europe, unusually so for a hip-hop album at that time.
+Yo!
+Bum Rush the Show had been recorded on the heels of Run-DMC's Raising Hell, but was held back by Def Jam in order for them to concentrate on releasing and promoting the Beastie Boys' Licensed to Ill.
 Chuck D of Public Enemy felt that by the time their first record was released, Boogie Down Productions and Rakim had already changed the landscape for how an MC could rap.
-Public Enemy were already recording their second album It Takes a Nation of Millions to Hold Us Back (1988) when Bum Rush hit stores.
+Public Enemy were already recording their second album It Takes a Nation of Millions to Hold Us Back (1988) when Bum Rush the Show hit stores.

 Gangsta rap

-The underground sound, centered on urban violence, that was to become gangsta rap, existed on the East Coast soon after Run-DMC had inaugurated the new-school of hip hop.
+The underground sound centered on urban violence, that was to become gangsta rap, first developed on the East Coast.
 Philadelphia's Schoolly D self-released "Gangsta Boogie" in 1984, and "P.S.K.
 What Does It Mean?"/"Gucci Time" in 1985, leading to Saturday Night (Schoolly D, 1986, Jive, 1987).
-The West Coast, which became the home of gangsta rap, had Toddy Tee's influential Batteram mixtape in 1985, and Ice-T's "Six in the Morning" in 1986 before N.W.A's first records, leading to the hugely successful Straight Outta Compton in 1989.
+The West Coast, which soon became the home of gangsta rap, had Toddy Tee's influential Batteram mixtape in 1985, and Ice-T's "Six in the Morning" in 1986 before N.W.A's first records, leading to the hugely successful Straight Outta Compton in 1989.

 Native Tongues

-Developments in the New York new-school continuum in this climate were represented by the Native Tongues groups—Jungle Brothers, De La Soul, A Tribe Called Quest, Queen Latifah, Chi-Ali, and Monie Love—along with fellow travellers like Leaders of the New School, KMD and Brand Nubian.
-They moved away from aggressive, macho posturing, towards ambiguity, fun and Afrocentricity.
-Their music was sample-crowded, more open and accessible than their new-school predecessors.
-De La Soul's debut sampled everyone from the Turtles to Steely Dan, while A Tribe Called Quest matched tough beats to mellow jazz samples and playful, thoughtful raps.
+Developments in New York hip-hop were represented by the Native Tongues groups—the Jungle Brothers, De La Soul, A Tribe Called Quest, Queen Latifah, Chi-Ali, and Monie Love—along with fellow travellers like Leaders of the New School, KMD, and Brand Nubian.
+Their music focused on positive lyricism and Afrocentricity, in contrast to the aggressive, macho posturing of gangsta rap.
+De La Soul's debut sampled artists from the Turtles to Steely Dan, while A Tribe Called Quest matched tough beats to mellow jazz samples and playful, thoughtful raps.